Jacobacon215/math-ia-2022/README.md

+OVERHAUL README, JUST ADD A PDF OF MY COMPLETED IA

 # Math IA
 ## Overview
 This is the probability calculation code for my internal assessment in International Baccalaureate Mathematics: Analysis and Approaches (Standard Level).
 My project is centered around probability: I'm making a heavily dealer-weighted gambling game.
 See [The Game](#the-game) for a detailed explanation of the rules and mechanics.